Acropora awi: Distribution

 Acropora awi is found over a large range; the Indo-Pacific, Japan, Pohnpei, the East China Sea, Micronesia, and Southeast Asia, and the Solomon Islands.
 The species is present in two-thirds of the regions of Indonesia, and was also found in the Marshall Islands, but there is no known population for it.
 It lives in marine habitats in reefs.
 The species is easily damaged and has a poor resistance to disease and pathogens.
-It is classed as a vulnerable species on the IUCN Red List as the population is decreasing, and is listed under Appendix II of CITES.
+It is classed as an endangered species on the IUCN Red List as the population is decreasing, and is listed under Appendix II of CITES.
 The species is threatened by the global reduction of coral reefs, the increase of temperature causing bleaching, disease, and being prey to the Acanthaster planci, as well as its vulnerability to damage.
 Some of the species is within Marine Protected Areas.

 Taxonomy

 The species was first described by Wallace and Wolstenholme in 1998 as Acropora awi.